 Dussehra or Vijaydashami – History and Significance

 According to legends, Ravana abducted the wife of Lord Rama which led to a deadly war between them.
-Demonic King Ravana was given a boon of being indestructible by Lord Brahma.
-After several events, Rama managed to kill Ravana by shooting an arrow through his belly-button.
+Demonic King Ravana was given the boon of being indestructible by Lord Brahma.
+After several events, Rama managed to kill Ravana by shooting an arrow through his belly button.
 Therefore, the 10th day of Ashvina month of the Hindu calendar is celebrated as Dussehra, every year.